delshadv/BioFIND-data-paper/README.md

 .
 .

-Then, create a directory called "code" at same level of osl means within your current directory and download all of this repository in code folder.
-So we will have a directory structure like this:
+Then, create a directory called "code" within your current directory (at same level of osl) and download all of this repository within code folder.
+So we will have a directory structure in your current directory like this:

 bwd/

 ├── osl/

 ├── code/

-Repository content :
+.
+.
+.

+The BioFIND repository content:
-preproc_beamform_ROI.m – includes all steps from reading raw FIFF file to ROI extraction. feature_extraction_test.m –  includes the steps from different features extraction and call an SVM classifier and get nested cross-validation results (table 3, data paper).
+1. preproc_beamform_ROI.m – includes all steps from reading raw FIFF file to ROI extraction (Step 1) 2 .feature_extraction_test.m –  includes all steps from different features extraction to call an SVM classifier and get Repetition of cross-validation results (table 3, data paper).
+(Step 2)

+Note: It is necessary to have MATLAB's "Digital Signal Processing" and "Statistics and Machine Learning" Toolboxes installed within the MATLAB version you use to run feature_extraction_test.m successfully.

-participants-imputed.tsv - is MCIControl's participants.tsv file (see https://bids.neuroimaging.io/) in which missing values of covariates were imputed using the mean.
+3. participants-imputed.tsv - is MCIControl's participants.tsv file in which missing values of covariates were imputed using the mean. (see () for more info about participants.tsv)
+4. repeated_CV.m - a function for training an SVM model and produce cross-validation accuracy results for "Nrun" times repetition.

 Work in progress